razlm/vi-test/README.md

 ## DevOps Engineer Home Assignment
 Hi all,
-First of all thank you very much for the opertunity it was a great home task And I really enjoyed
+First of all thank you very much for the opportunity it was a great home task And I really enjoyed

 ### Steps I did